Translating genomic discovery to improve care for patients.

 - ut aliquip ex ea commodo consequat.

 - Duis aute irure dolor in reprehenderit in voluptate.

 ImPreSS Trial: Implementation of Point‐of‐Care Pharmacogenomic Decision Support in Perioperative Care

 Truong TM, Apfelbaum J, Shahul S, et al. The ImPreSS Trial: Implementation of Point-of-Care Pharmacogenomic Decision Support in Perioperative Care.
 Clin Pharmacol Ther.
 2019;106(6):1179‐1183. doi:10.1002/cpt.1567

-Our institutional Data and Analytics Core will be utilized for a key sub-analysis to collect pain care quality data and assess pain management services for both arms, including pain assessment (patient reported pain scores using a 11-point numeric scale; determined from EMR), pain therapy administration, and rate of opioid-induced adverse drug events (ADEs).
+Our institutional Data and Analytics Core will be utilized for a key sub-analysis to collect pain care quality data and assess pain management services for both arms, including pain assessment, pain therapy administration, and rate of opioid-induced adverse drug events (ADEs).
 Reported ADEs will be reviewed to determine whether they were due to prescribed or administered medications during the admission, and whether these medication choices were potentially the result of pharmacogenomics related decision-support delivered to providers in the context of this study.

-The link to the clinicaltrials.gov website for this study can be found here.
+The paper of this study published on Clinicaltrials.gov can be found here.